next-theme/theme-next-docs/source/docs/third-party-services/search-services.md

 <!-- endtab -->

 <!-- tab Algolia Config → -->
 1. Go to the `API Keys` page and find your credentials.
 You will need the `Application ID` and the `Search-only API key` in the following sections.
 The `Admin API key` need to keep confidential.
-Never store your Admin API Key as `apiKey` in {% label info@site config file %}: it would give full control of your Algolia index to others and you don't want to face the consequences.
+Never store your Admin API Key as `apiKey` in {% label info@Hexo config file %}: it would give full control of your Algolia index to others and you don't want to face the consequences.
 ![Algolia API Keys](/images/algolia-2.png)

 2. In the `API Keys` page, click the `All API Keys` button to switch to the corresponding tab.
 Then click the `New API Key` button to activate a pop-up box where you can setup authorizations and restrictions with a great level of precision.
 Enter `addObject`, `deleteObject`, `listIndexes`, `deleteIndex` features in ACL permissions that will be allowed for the given API key.
 And then click the `Create` button.
 Copy this newly created key to the clipboard, we call it a `High-privilege API key`.